 The way it works is simple.
 If somebody wants to sell their Bitcoin, they list the price that they want to sell it for in their local currency, along with a list of payment methods that they accept.
-As PayPal is a global payment system, it doesn’t matter which country you choose!
+Seeing as PayPal is a global payment system, it doesn’t matter which country you choose!

-Once you find a seller that is happy to accept Bitcoin, you enter the amount of BTC that you want to buy and then wait for the buyer to accept.
-Once they do, their Bitcoin is locked into an ‘Escrow’.
+Once you find a seller that is happy to accept Bitcoin, you enter the amount of BTC that you want to buy, and then wait for the buyer to accept.
+Once they do, their Bitcoin is locked into an ‘escrow’.
 This protects both the buyer and the seller from losing their Bitcoin or payment.

 As soon as the PayPal payment has been transferred, the buyer notifies the seller.
-When the seller can see the payment is in their PayPal account, they notify LocalBitcoins and the BTC is instantly released!
+When the seller can see the payment is in their PayPal account, they notify LocalBitcoins, and the BTC is instantly released!

-I have used PayPal to Bitcoin before on LocalBitcoins and the process took no more than 10 minutes.
+I have used PayPal to Bitcoin before on LocalBitcoins, and the process took no more than 10 minutes.
 There is one thing to remember though — because PayPal carries a bit of risk for the seller, they sometimes charge much higher rates!

 Although it is possible to trade anonymously on LocalBitcoins, some sellers ask that you verify yourself to them.
 They may ask you to upload a copy of your ID, confirm your email address and phone number before they accept to trade with you.
 If you are using PayPal to buy Bitcoin, then the LocalBitcoins seller will most likely ask you to do this.